pjbiggs/SING_aotearoa_2019/README.md

 ## Our environment

 So let's look at RStudio in a little more detail.
 Again, this is a brief introduction to give you a flavour.
-On opening RStudio, you should see four windows, of which we are mostly worried about the two on the left hand side hte right two not so much.
+On opening RStudio, you should see four windows, of which we are mostly worried about the two on the left hand side, the two on the right hand side not so much.

 ![](Rstudio.PNG)

-Think of the top window -- the source -- as where we ask the software to do stuff, and the bottom window -- the console -- as to where it happens.
+Think of the top window -- the source -- as where we ask the software to do things for us, and the bottom window -- the console -- as  where it happens.
 For today, that is all you need to know.
 We are doing something here to try to stop this from being "ahh, it's all new", so we are keeping to only this single tool, but trust me, we can do a lot here, and there is alot going on behind the scenes.

 For the sake of time, we are also doing copying and pasting from the text in the style below into the source window.
 It's in a different font: